-- electronic control modules;
+- · electronic control modules;

-- printed circuit board assemblies;
+- · printed circuit board assemblies;

-- electric motors, electric actuators and electrical clutches;
+- · electric motors, electric actuators and electrical clutches;

-- switches and solenoids;
+- · switches and solenoids;

-- metallic inserts and metal fasteners and terminals;
+- · metallic inserts and metal fasteners and terminals;

 - coatings on metal parts; and

 - raw metal steel strip with tin coating.

-With respect to calendar year 2016, Strattec conducted a supply-chain survey of the 173 direct suppliers.
-Of those 173 direct suppliers 39 were identified through our IMDS Analysis stating that they may contribute necessary Conflict Minerals to our Products.
-The overall response rate to the IMDS identified suppliers was approximately 87%.
-In response to our supply-chain survey, our suppliers identified 277 operational smelter and refiner facilities which may process the necessary Conflict Minerals provided to Strattec.
-Of those facilities, as of November 30, 2016:
+With respect to calendar year 2017, Strattec had 350 direct suppliers.
+Of those, 45 direct suppliers were identified through our IMDS Analysis stating that they may contribute necessary Conflict Minerals to our Products.
+The overall response rate to the IMDS identified suppliers was 100%.
+In response to our supply-chain survey, our suppliers identified 257 operational smelter and refiner facilities which may process the necessary Conflict Minerals contained in the materials provided to Strattec.
+Of those facilities, as of December 31, 2017:

-• these smelters processed the following necessary Conflict Minerals: 110 processed gold; 42 processed tantalum; 80 processed tin; and 45 processed tungsten; and all smelters and refiners that we believe may source necessary Conflict Minerals from the Covered Countries have received a "DRC conflict free" designation from an independent third party audit program.
+- these smelters processed the following necessary Conflict Minerals: 101 processed gold; 41 processed tantalum; 73 processed tin; and 42 processed tungsten; and - · all smelters and refiners that we believe may source necessary Conflict Minerals from the Covered Countries have received a "DRC conflict free" designation from an independent third party audit program.

 As noted above, as part of our due diligence inquiries we were unable to determine the identity of all of the smelters used by our supply chain to process the necessary Conflict Minerals in the foregoing Products or the country of origin for the necessary Conflict Minerals for such Products.
-Despite the foregoing conclusion, we undertook and continue to undertake the due diligence measures and procedures noted herein to attempt to determine the applicable facilities and countries of origin for the necessary Conflict Minerals for the necessary Conflict Minerals of the applicable facilities were nonresponsive and/or who indicated to us that they were still attempting to independently determine the smelter or source of the Conflict Minerals obtained by such suppliers.
+Despite the foregoing conclusion, we undertook and continue to undertake the due diligence measures and procedures noted herein to attempt to determine the applicable facilities and countries of origin for the necessary Conflict Minerals for the Products, including making numerous follow up inquiries of the applicable suppliers who were nonresponsive and/or who indicated to us that they were still attempting to independently determine the smelter or source of the Conflict Minerals obtained by such suppliers.